luozy/swift_notes/1006_RSS_Reader_with_UISplitViewController_and_UIPopoverViewController.md

 Notice that we didn’t implement the parserDidStartDocument method, simply because we didn’t need to do something in it.

-#### Using the Parsed Data
+#### 使用已解析的数据

 The mechanism to download and parse data for our demo application is ready, and it would be a good idea to use that data before we move to any other important aspect of the tutorial.
-As you saw previously, all the data of interest is stored to the arrParsedData array, and that data we are going to populate in the TopicsTableViewController class for starters.
+As you saw previously, all the data of interest is stored to the arrParsedData array, and that data we are going to populate in the `TopicsTableViewController` class for starters.
 So, open the respective file in Xcode (the * TopicsTableViewController.swift* file), and as a first step adopt the XMLParserDelegate protocol (the one we implemented) by declaring it to the class header:

 ```swift
 class TopicsTableViewController: UITableViewController, XMLParserDelegate {